 Many wills are straightforward and simple to prepare.
 However, others are more complex and subject to unique personal circumstances that will need to be taken into account.
 These circumstances include: second marriages, children from previous relationships, health care and disability needs of surviving family members, or overseas connections such as spouses from different jurisdictions and the ownership of holiday homes abroad.

-Our friendly and specialist team can guide you through the process and ensure that your Will contains all of the necessary information to ensure your wishes are carried out as you’ve requested.
+Our friendly and specialist Will writing solicitors can guide you through the process and ensure that your Will contains all of the necessary information to ensure your wishes are carried out as you’ve requested.
 We can offer solutions depending on your specific case, for instance, the inclusion of a trust within the will, advice on inheritance tax and guidance on guardianship of children.

 What happens if I don’t have a valid Will?